 - 2 letters of recommendation specifically describing the nominee’s characteristics and activities as they relate to the characteristics outlined above (including one from the nominator)

 All entries must be completed using the on line nomination form below.
-You may contact Lathan Watts, Manager of State Government Affairs with any questions.
+You may contact the NATA government affairs department with any questions.
 Winners will be chosen by the Government Affairs Committee and honored at the NATA Convention (during the State Leadership Forum meeting).